spjoes/spjoes/README.md

 # 👋 Hi there !
 I'm Joey but I go by IAmThePerson online.
 I started programming on scratch.mit.edu back in 2013 on my first computer and started learning my first text-based programming, HTML/CSS, shortly after.
 Back in 2017 I started my first ever Java project, a Minecraft 1.12.2 mod called Extra-Ons.
-Now, I mainly focus on Javascript/Nodejs, Java, and building website's.
-You may know me from https://obscurity.lol (previously ecdp.tech) where I document obsecurities in Video Games since love everything Nintendo and video game preservation wise.
+Now, I mainly focus on Javascript/Nodejs, Java, building website's, and PCB design.
+You may know me from https://obscurity.lol (previously ecdp.tech) where I document obsecurities in video games since love everything Nintendo and video game preservation wise.
 I also own https://persn.dev where you can find my other projects i've worked on such as [Eggium](https://eggium.net).

 # 🚀 My stats